Last Updated on: 28th October 2023, 11:23 am

 Severe parrots look similar to military macaws.
 They have a green body and head with blue and orange feathers at the front of their wings.

-Interestingly, it’s one of the only small parrot species with black feather lines in the bare patches surrounding the eyes, which is one of their defining features.
+They’re among the only small parrot species with black feather lines in the bare patches surrounding the eyes, which is one of their defining features.

 Illiger’s macaws are entirely green, with darker green feathers around the top of their heads.
 You’ll find a mixture of yellow, orange, and blue feathers that vary in location throughout the body.

-The blue-headed macaw is 16 inches long and weighs 207 to 294 g, making it one of the lightest macaws.
+The blue-headed macaw is 16 inches long and weighs 207 to 294 g.

 All blue-headed macaws are vivid green throughout the body with a blue head, and their flight feathers and primary coverts are also blue.
 Blue-headed macaws are among the rarer species.